RN-Animations/MasterAnimations/Explanations/SetNativeProps.md

 ```
 We have `this._enabled` default to true on our component instance.
 We then toggle it and call `setNativeProps` and pass in an object of props we want to set.
 In our case we are just setting a single one and that's scrollEnabled.
 This will allow us to lock scrolling capabilities.

-We can see it in action here, we lock the scroll without passing in a prop to our ScrollView, and without causing a setState to happen.
+We can see it in action here, we lock the scroll without passing in a prop to our `ScrollView`, and without causing a `setState` to happen.

 We can additionally override more than one prop at once, including the style prop.
-Understand though that you are REPLACING the prop in the native side.
+Understand though that you are **REPLACING** the prop in the native side.
 So if you have specific styling you need to preserve you will need to manage and send the entire new style, including the values you aren't overriding.

 You can see that here, we create a style tag and pass in our `styles.scroll`, then whether or not we are disabled we pass in a hide or show styling which will toggle the opacity.
 We'll also still disable the scroll.
 This whole concept is foundational to how the JavaScript version of Animated works and how we can craft our own animations.

 ```
 <code class="js language-js">
 handleToggle = () => {